tashg23/Kickstarter-Analysis/written_analysis.md

 # Kickstarter_Analysis
 ### Project Overview:
-To help Louise determine how campaign launch date and funding goal influence the success of a campaign.
+To help Louise determine how campaign launch date and funding goal influence the success of a theater campaign.

 ### Analysis:
 1. To determine the effect of campaign launch date on campaign success, a pivot table was created to display the number of successful/failed/cancelled campaigns based on month launch date